7 Ways to Use Data Blending

 Whatagraph’s data blending feature allows you to combine data across multiple marketing channels, multiple campaigns, multiple ad sets, even multiple client accounts!
 This is very useful when you need to get a holistic overview of your performance.

-1. Show how many times your ads were shown across all channels and how many people were reached.
+1. Present how many times your ads were shown across all channels

 Example: Show total impressions and total reach your ads received on Facebook, Instagram, and Google combined.

-2. Show how much marketing budget was spent on all your campaigns combined.
+2. Present how much marketing budget was spent on all your campaigns combined.

 Example: Show the total marketing budget spent on Google Ads and Facebook Ads combined.
 Include chart widgets to visualize the costs of each channel.
-With a benchmark line, you can see if you’ve gone over and under the expected costs and adjust your PPC budget for the next campaign.
+With a benchmark line, you can see if you’ve gone over and under the expected costs.
+Then adjust your PPC budget for the next campaign.

 3. Show how many clicks your campaign has generated across all channels.